paigeadelethompson/django-powerdns-manager/README.rst

 .. warning::

-   *django-powerdns-manager* is not a finished product and should be considered **work in progress**.
+   *django-powerdns-manager* should be considered **work in progress**.
    Until the first stable release is out, changes to the database schema and the supported features may occur without notice and without the provision of migration instructions or scripts.

    Please, do not use this software in production.